Belrouk/EdManSys/EdManSys-core/README.md

 # EdManSys-Core
-Education Management System - Core  module
-This is the layer that holds the database.
+# EdManSys-Core Education Management System - Core  module This is the layer that holds the database.
 Will only talk to the API layer.